katma889/LW-assembly-pipeline/README.md

 sh LR_Gapcloser.sh -i scaffolds.fasta -l lw_ont_nanolyse_porechop.fastq.gz -s n -t 10 -r 15

 ```
-## Notes-  command "nn_seff jobid" to see after the completion to see the memory consumed by the job.
-Then we again ran QUAST upto 15 iteration files as the product of LR-Gapcloser.
+ Notes-  command `nn_seff jobid` to see after the completion to see the memory consumed by the job.
+Then we again ran `QUAST` upto 15 iteration files as the product of LR-Gapcloser.

-### Script for QUAST
+ `Script for QUAST`

 ```
 #!/bin/bash -e